cocos/cocos-docs/en/extension/layout-ui-element.md

 When using horizontal and vertical rows, aligning all sub-elements is necessary.
 Use `start`, `center` and `end` to align child elements.

-For horizontal elements, they represent top, center, and bottom alignment respectively.
-For vertical elements, they represent left, center, and right alignment respectively.
+For horizontal elements, they represent top, center, and bottom alignment respectively.<br>For vertical elements, they represent left, center, and right alignment respectively.

 Taking horizontal layout as an example and look at a set of examples: